manu-adina/file_transfer_test/README.md

 __Syncing Files Over TCP Sockets__

-Syncing files between two directories over the network
+Syncing files between two directories over the network.

 Server is in C++
 Client is in Python

 The programs compare the files between each directory, and then the server sends the necessary files back to client.